KxSystems/docs/docs/ml/toolkit/graph/pipeline.md

 Where:

-* `graph` is a graph originally generated using `.ml.createGraph`, which has all relevant input edges validly connected.
+* `graph` is a graph originally generated using `.ml.createGraph`, which has all relevant input edges connected validly.

-returns an optimal execution pipeline containing populated inputs required for the execution of the pipeline in its entirety
+returns an optimal execution pipeline with all required information to allow successful execution of the pipeline appropriately populated

 ```q
 // Generate a simple valid graph